Gaussian Invariant Markov Chain Monte Carlo: Experiments

-We utilized the dataset from \cite{girolami2011riemann}, which was simulated using the above model with hyperparameters set to $\beta = 1/33$, $\sigma_x^2 = 1.91$, and $v = \log(126) - \sigma_x^2/2$.
-Our objective was to infer the latent vector $x$ while holding the hyperparameters $(\beta, \sigma^2, v)$ fixed at their true values.
-We follow \cite{girolami2011riemann} and \cite{titsias2018auxiliary} and we run the algorithms for 2000 burn-in iterations and subsequently collect 5000 posterior samples.
+Further, in this example we also include in the comparison the Riemann manifold Hamiltonian Monte Carlo (RHMC) of \cite{girolami2011riemann} which runs in $O(L d^2)$ time per iteration where $L$ is the number of leap-frog steps.
 Table \ref{tab:logGaussianCox} compares the different samplers.
 We observe that GI-MALA has the highest Min ESS/s.
-The second best is MALA.
-Interestingly, the third best performance is obtained by mGrad proposed in \cite{titsias2018auxiliary} which has better ESS than both MALA and GI-MALA but its computational cost is three times larger than those algorithms, and thus its overall efficiency (Min ESS/s) is lower than the other two.
+The second best is mGrad \citep{titsias2018auxiliary}.
+Interestingly, the third best is RHMC \citep{girolami2011riemann} which has better ESS than both GI-MALA and mGrad but its computational cost is larger than those algorithms.
+This is because RHMC performs $L=30$ leap-frog steps per iteration, which requires multiple gradient evaluations per iteration and results in lower overall efficiency (Min ESS/s) than the other two methods.